sodadata/docs/soda-cl/anomaly-detection.md

 - Multiple Frequencies:
   - Example: `5H` for every 5 hours

-**window_length**: It sets the size of the rolling window used for training.
-It uses the last `window_length` data points for model training, ensuring that the model is always updated with the most recent data.
+**window_length**: It sets the number of data points used for training.
 The default length is `1000`.
-For instance, if your frequency is hourly (H), the model trains on the last 1000 hours of data.
+For instance, if your frequency is daily (D), the model trains on the last 1000 days of available historical data.
+Data points that occurred earlier will be ignored.
+We recommend to change this value if you want your model to only be applied to more recent data, knowing that you may loose sensitivity to learn longer seasonalities.

-**aggregation_function**: This parameter defines how the data within each window is aggregated.
-The default `aggregation_function` is last, but there are several other options:
+**aggregation_function**: This parameter defines how the data within each window is aggregated in cases where you have more data points than the detected or provided frequency.
+The default `aggregation_function` is last.
+For example, if your dataset is hourly but you have 2 data points for the same hour and the chosen `aggregation_function` is `last` we will take the most recent (or latest) data point for that hour.

+, but there are several other options:

 - `last`: Uses the last non-null value in the window.
 - `first`: Uses the first non-null value.